Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 The top Democrat in the Senate said Dowd's view reflected the inclination of the president and his legal team to undermine the special counsel rather than to cooperate with Mueller's investigation.

-"The president, the administration, and his legal team must not take any steps to curtail, interfere with, or end the special counsel's investigation or there will be severe consequences from both Democrats and Republicans," Sen. Chuck Schumer, D-N.Y., also said in a statement Saturday.
+"The president, the administration, and his legal team must not take any steps to curtail, interfere with, or end the special counsel's investigation or there will be severe consequences from both Democrats and Republicans," Senate Minority Leader Chuck Schumer, D-N.Y., said in a statement Saturday.

 The top Democrat on the Senate intelligence committee saw Dowd's remarks as a call to action for his colleagues.
 "Every member of Congress, Republican and Democrat, needs to speak up in defense of the Special Counsel.
 Now," Sen. Mark Warner, D-Va., posted on Twitter.